imagej/imagej.github.io/_pages/develop/github-actions.md

 ## Testing things which cannot run headless

-If your tests require a display (i.e.: they do not pass when run [headless](/learn/headless)), you can will get errors during the build process such as:
+If your tests require a display (i.e.: they do not pass when run [headless](/learn/headless)), you will get errors during the build process such as:

      No X11 DISPLAY variable was set, but this program performed an operation which requires it.
      Error:  myTest  Time elapsed: 0.097 s  <<< ERROR!